videosdk-live/quickstart/flutter-hls/README.md

 - `hlsStateChanged` - Whenever meeting HLS state changes, then `hlsStateChanged` event will trigger.

-- You can get the `downstreamUrl` of the HLS to play it on the Viewer side when the state changes to `HLS_PLAYABLE`
+- You can get the `playbackHlsUrl` and `livestreamUrl` of the HLS to play it on the Viewer side when the state changes to `HLS_PLAYABLE`

 ```js
 room.on(Events.hlsStateChanged, (Map<String, dynamic> data) {